Tired of lowering your design fee to win new work?

 Jo Cowen is an ex-Foster+ Partners Architect who went on to start her own design firm called Jo Cowen Architects.

 Shortly after starting the firm, she became frustrated with the type of project she was winning.
-She wanted to work on big commercial projects but was only attracting small renovation projects.
+She wanted the opportunity to work on big commercial projects but was only attracting small domestic projects.

 So she decided to change her strategy.
 Rather than wait for work to come to her she’d approach her ideal clients with an ‘option for mutual gain’.